-For example, suppose air is selected on a mass flow controller, but the actual gas flowing is natural gas made up of 95% CH4 + 3% C2H6 + 1% N2 + 1% CO2, or as we call it, Nat Gas-2.
-As long as you have already defined the gas mixture using COMPOSER, you can select this gas instead of air and get the correct flow data!
+For example, suppose air is selected on a mass flow controller, but the actual gas flowing is Nat gas-2 (95% CH4 + 3% C2H6 + 1% N2 + 1% CO2).
+As long as you have already defined the gas mixture using Composer™, you can select this Nat gas-2 instead of air and get the correct flow data.

 How is this correction made?

 This correction is made by simply multiplying the incorrect reading by the ratio of the selected gas’s viscosity and the desired gas’s viscosity.
 See the equation below:

 Qindicated = Recorded flow rate; ηselected = Absolute viscosity of incorrect gas; ηactual = Absolute viscosity of the correct gas; Qactual = Actual (corrected) flow rate

 Revisiting the above example, imagine you are flowing Nat gas-2 at 25°C and 1 SLPM.
 You accidentally have air selected, but realize it and switch to Nat gas-2.
 The gas tables indicate that at 25°C, the viscosity of air is 184.8989 and the viscosity of Nat gas-2 is 111.55570.

 Flowing a gas that is not on the standard gas list